rowandey/Papyrus/README.md

 ./papy --threads 4 --target "https://www.google.com"
 ```
 ![Papy GET](docs/documentationImages/papyGET.gif "Papy GET")
-> This shows that you can query public websites but please use this responsibly.
-Overuse or non-permitted usage depending on use case could cause problems for you or your target.
+> WARNING: This is to demonstrate you can query public websites but use this responsibly.
+Overuse or non-permitted usage could cause legal problems for you.
 Best to use the tool on resources you own.

 If you want to send a static payload from a JSON file then simply specify the file path to your JSON file.
 The following command looks to the directory structure `../archive/mappingFiles/testPayload.json` for example to send `testPayload.json` as the body of the POST requests.
 This command also displays the functionality of the `--rate` flag which rate limits the requests by adding a delay of X milliseconds between each request.
 ```bash